ging/fiware-cosmos-orion-flink-connector/doc/roadmap.md

 in mind that plans to work on a given feature or task may be revised.
 All information is provided as a general guideline only, and this section may be revised to provide newer information at any time.

-### Short term
+## Short term

 The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product:

--   **Support for Apache Spark**: Right now, the only streaming engine supported by Cosmos is Flink.
-It is intended to provide an HTTP Orion Connector for Spark as well.
+ * **NGSI-LD**: Achieve support for the NGSI Linked data format.

-### Medium term
+## Medium term

 The following list of features are planned to be addressed in the medium term, typically within the subsequent release(s) generated in the next 9 months after next planned release:

--   **Docker images**: Provide Docker images to facilitate the deployment of a complete big data processing scenario.
+ * **Docker images**: Provide FIWARE Docker images to facilitate the deployment of a complete big data processing scenario.

-### Long term
+## Long term

 The following list of features are proposals regarding the longer-term evolution of the product even though development of these features has not yet been scheduled for a release in the near future.
 Please feel free to contact us if you wish to get involved in the implementation or influence the roadmap:

--   **Data Usage control**: Data usage control consists on keeping track of all the operations performed on data and check if they comply with a set of predefined policies set by the data owner, canceling the streaming job otherwise.
+* **Apache Ranger and Atlas**: Study the suitability of using these technologies for streaming scenarios.